The Big List

 πŸ‘₯ Population & Demographics

-As a small village within the town of Sedgwick, Sargentville does not have a separate population count.
-However, as of the 2010 Census, the town of Sedgwick had a population of 1,196 people.
-The demographics of Sedgwick are predominantly white, with small percentages of other races.
-The median age in the town is around 46 years.
+As a small village within the town of Hardwick, East Hardwick does not have its own separate population count.
+However, the town of Hardwick as a whole has a population of approximately 3,000 people.
+The demographics of the area reflect a predominantly White population, with a mix of other races and ethnicities.
+The community is a blend of all age groups, with a significant number of families residing in the area.

 πŸ›οΈ History